SirToffski/My-Recipes/Recipes.md

 Mound the puree in a bowl or on a platter, and drizzle with olive oil.
 Sprinkle with parsley.
 Serve with pita bread.

-## Ethiopian Spicy Lentil Stew - Instant Pot
+## Ethiopian Spicy Lentil Stew in Instant Pot

 Created Tuesday 09 April 2019